-On the military side in the provinces around Saigon, roughly fifty per cent of the local Viet Cong order of battle strength is composed of North Vietnamese troops serving as battlefield reducement replacements, reliable sources report.
-This is a detirect trend from the provinces along the demilitarized zone where many whole units are of North Vietnamese origina both for troops and officers.
+on the military side in the provinces around Seigen, roughly fifty per cent of the local Viet Cong order of battle strength is composed of North Vietnamese troops serving as battlefield replacement replacements, reliable sources report.
+This is a distinct trend from the provinces along the demilitarized zone where the many whole units are of North Vietnamese origins both for troops and officers.

-"I don't see how the diplomats can spin out the Viet Cong and the "I don't see how the diplomats can spin out the Viet Cong and the North Vietnamese from these units here," one source explained.
-"The Communist units will hole up after peace in secret base areas and without neutral inspection-which they've never allowed before-it will be very difficult to enforce that side of any settlement.
-We'd know sooner or later from agent's reports if the units had been sent back home or disarmed, but that's circumstanial evidence only and it would take awhile to
+"I don't see how the diplomats can spin out the Viet Cong and the North Vietnamese from these units here," one source explained.
+"The Communist units will hole up after peace in secret base areas and without neutral inspection-which they've never allowed before-it will be very difficult to eng enforce that side of any settlement.
+We'd know sooner or later from agent's reports if the units had been sent back home or disarmed, but that's circumstanial evidence only and it would take awhile to work yy ljp concern 7 (normass/deepe)

 The exact impact in the provinces of President Lyndon Johnson's peace offensive and Hanoi's tenuous acceptance has not been fully ascertained at all levels.
 The American Embassy officials are known to be amassing somepolitical information along these lines, but the surveys are still underway and would be classified for general consumption.
-The view is that while the sh senior leader Vietnamese leadership in the provinces have become more determined to continue fighting against the Communists, some sources fear that low-level Vietnamese soldiers and government officials in isolated outposts and district towns me might seek an "accommodation" with the Communists, thus giving up the fight.
+The view is that while the an senior leader Vietnamese leadership in the provinces have become more determined to continue fighting against the Communists, some sources fear that low-level Vietnamese soldiers and government officials in isolated outposts and district towns in might seek an "accommodation" with the Communists, thus giving up the fight.